yanhackcode15/generalassembly_datascience2015/Lec03/SQL-labII/carmenII.md

 -- YOUR SQL QUERY GOES HERE
 ```

-**Clue #2:** Interpol got word that Carmen is hiding in a country that has bigger problems than apprehending her.
-On her current continent, which **country**'s GNP decreased the most since last year?
+**Clue #2:** Interpol got word that Carmen is hiding in a country that has bigger problems than apprehending her. **On her current continent**, which **country**'s GNP decreased the most since last year?
+(Double check that the GDP this year is less than the GDP last year.)

 ```SQL
 -- YOUR SQL QUERY GOES HERE
 ```

-**Clue #3:** Carmen Sandiego wants to blend in.
-So, she must be hiding in the district with the highest total population.
-Each district contains many cities, so sum the population of the cities in each district.
-You already know the country -- now which **district** is she in?
+**Clue #3:** In the country she is currently in, Carmen Sandiego wants to blend in.
+So, Carmen must be hiding in the **district** with the highest total population.

+Each city belongs to a district.
+So, for each district, sum the populations of each city in that district and find the district with the highest population.
+You already know which country Carmen is in -- now which **district** is she in?
 (Confirm you are on the right track -- the district contains exactly 18 cities!)

 ```SQL
 -- YOUR SQL QUERY GOES HERE